jenkinsci/gamekins-plugin/Readme.md

 You can create a Pull-Request with the new Challenges.
 There is no guarantee that the changes will be merged.

 #### Dependency
-You can also add Gamekins as a dependencies to your own plugin and add your Challenges to the default Challenges of Gamekins in this way:
+You can also add Gamekins as a dependencies to your own plugin.

+Add your Challenges to the default Challenges of Gamekins in this way:

 ```kotlin
 org.gamekins.GamePublisherDescriptor.challenges.put(NewChallenge::class.java, weight)